The SIG MPX Copperhead is the most compact pro-grade sub-caliber carbine available.

 But how about the weapon as a whole?
 How does it stand up to serious use?

-When it boils down to it… The Copperhead proves itself more than reliable and capable.
-The Copperhead is a BLAST to shoot and if you’re looking for the smallest 9mm carbine that is also professional-grade, then the Sig Copperhead may be for you.
+When it boils down to it… The Copperhead proves itself more than capable.
+The Copperhead is a BLAST to shoot and if you’re looking for the smallest 9mm carbine that is also professional-grade, the Sig Copperhead may be for you.

 One final note, I’m a bigger guy (with an even bigger head) and the extreme small size of the Copperhead made it a little difficult to shoot well.
 I prefer the standard MPX, but that’s only because I’m not looking for the smallest package.
 If you are, the Copperhead is for you.

 - Sleek/Lightweight Carbine Design